citp/privacy-policy-historical/o/ot/otl/otlob.com.md

 **Access to your information**

 Otlob will use all reasonable endeavours to keep personal information it holds accurate, complete, up-to-date, relevant and not misleading.
 Please contact us if you would like to access the personal information Otlob holds about you.
 We will use reasonable endeavours to provide a complete list of your personal information within a reasonable period of receipt of your request.
-Please email us if you would like to receive a copy of this information – [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+Please email us if you would like to receive a copy of this information – feedback@otlob.com.

 Otlob reserves the right to charge a nominal fee for the processing of this request in accordance with local legislation.